 By involving the government and other relevant bodies, the Council can monitor and negotiate fair rates with carriers and freight forwarders.

-The Asian Shippers’ Alliance (ASA) Annual Meeting 2021 was hosted by the Thai National Shippers’ Council and held via Zoom.
+The Global Shippers’ Alliance (GSA) Annual General Meeting and Asian Shippers’ Alliance (ASA) Annual General Meeting was hosted by the Thai National Shippers’ Council, in Bangkok.

-The meeting was attended by Indonesia National Shippers’ Council (INSC), Shippers’ Council of Bangladesh (SCB), The Hong Kong Shippers’ Council (HKSC), Macau Shipper’s Association (MSA), Malaysian National Shippers’ Council (MNSC), and Thai National Shippers’ Council (TNSC).
+The meeting was attended by the Indonesian National Shippers’ Council (INSC), the Shippers’ Council of Bangladesh (SCB), the Hong Kong Shippers’ Council (HKSC), the Macau Shipper’s Association (MSA), the Malaysian National Shippers’ Council (MNSC), the Sri Lanka Shippers’ Council (SLSC), and the Thai National Shippers’ Council (TNSC).